MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/installing-the-mapi-subsystem.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Versões suportadas do Windows instalem a biblioteca de stub MAPI, Mapi32, no _ \<unidade\>_ \Windows\System32 folder.
+As versões com suporte do Windows instalam a biblioteca stub do MAPI, Mapi32.dll, na pasta  _\<drive\>_ \Windows\System32.

-As versões com suporte do Windows são:
+As versões com suporte do Windows são as seguintes:

 - Windows 7.